Home / Use Cases / Zero Trust

 Frequently asked questions

 Do we need Microsoft E5 to introduce Zero Trust?
-No. Business Premium or E3 are enough for a solid baseline — MFA, Conditional Access, Intune and Defender for Endpoint are included there.
-E5 brings additional features like risk-based authentication and Defender for Identity, which make sense in larger environments.
+No. Business Premium or E3 is enough for a solid baseline — MFA, Conditional Access, Intune and Defender for Endpoint are included there.
+E5 adds features like risk-based authentication and Defender for Identity, which make sense in larger environments.
 In the Mittelstand, Business Premium is sufficient for most scenarios.

-How long does the baseline introduction take?
-Realistically 3 to 6 months from identity inventory to a stable Conditional Access configuration with device compliance, depending on size and starting state.
-That’s not a three-week project — and it shouldn’t be, if the workforce is to be able to keep working at the end.
+How long does introducing the baseline take?
+Realistically 3 to 6 months from identity inventory to a stable Conditional Access configuration with device compliance, depending on the size and starting state of your tenant.
+That’s not a three-week project — and it shouldn’t be, if the workforce is supposed to still be able to work at the end.

 Will our employees accept it?
-If the communication runs well and management visibly comes along: yes.
-Conditional Access is hardly noticeable in daily work for most users — they sign in once in the morning with MFA, then it runs.
-It only becomes noticeable in special cases (access from an unknown device, travel outside DACH), and exactly there it should be noticeable.
+If the communication is done well and management visibly leads the way: yes.
+In day-to-day work, Conditional Access is barely noticeable for most users — they sign in once in the morning with MFA, and that’s it.
+It only becomes noticeable in the special cases (access from an unknown device, travel outside DACH), and that’s exactly where it should be noticeable.

-What if we need emergency access and MFA doesn’t work?
+What if we need emergency access and MFA isn’t working?
 That’s what the break-glass account is for — a deliberately exempted emergency account with a very long password that sits in a safe.
-Nobody uses it in daily work, but it exists for the day on which the MFA provider, the internet or Conditional Access itself causes problems.
+Nobody uses it in daily work, but it exists for the day when the MFA provider, the internet or Conditional Access itself causes problems.
 Setting up the break-glass account is mandatory, not a nice-to-have.